 In May NATO launches air strikes against Serb targets after the Serb forces refuse to comply with a UN ultimatum to remove all heavy weapons from a 12-mile exclusion zone around Sarajevo.
 Joint Croatian-Bosnian operations and further air strikes in May, August and September eject Serbian forces from large areas of western Bosnia.

-In the east, Bosnian-Serb militias led by Mladic and aided by Yugoslav Army troops take the UN "safe areas" of Srebrenica and Zepa in July.
-At Srebrenica over 40,000 Bosnian-Muslims who had sought safety there are expelled.
-Between 5,000 and 8,000 are executed, allegedly on Mladic's order.
+In the east, Bosnian-Serb forces led by Mladic take the UN "safe areas" of Srebrenica and Zepa in July.
+Approximately 25,000 Bosnian-Muslims who had sought safety at Srebrenica are expelled.
+About 8,000 men and boys are executed, allegedly on Mladic's order.
 The atrocity intensifies the counter-offensive against the Bosnian-Serbs.

-Now on the defensive, tensions between the Bosnian-Serb Army and the government of the Republika Srpska come to the surface.
-When army generals, led by Mladic, begin to ignore orders from the government, Karadzic attempts to have them reassigned from the battlefronts.
+Tensions between the Bosnian-Serb Army and the government of the Republika Srpska begin to the surface.
+When army generals, led by Mladic, begin to ignore orders from the government, Radovan Karadzic attempts to have them reassigned from the battlefronts.
 The generals refuse to comply.

 The siege of Sarajevo ends in mid-September when the Bosnian-Serbs agree to withdraw their heavy weapons.
 Approximately 10,000 people have been killed in Sarajevo during the siege, including about 1,500 children.

-On 21 November Milosevic, Izetbegovic and Croatian President Franjo Tudjman ratify the Dayton accord for peace in Bosnia.
+On 21 November Serbian President Slobodan Milosevic, Bosnian President Alija Izetbegovic and Croatian President Franjo Tudjman ratify the Dayton accord for peace in Bosnia.
 Karadzic is forced to accept the accord when Milosevic closes the border with Bosnia-Herzegovina and turns his back on the Bosnian-Serbs.

 Under the accord, Bosnia-Herzegovina is divided into a Muslim-Croat federation and a Bosnian-Serb mini-state (the Republika Srpska) under a unified presidency but with separate governments.
 The trade sanctions against Serbia are lifted.